 Section 9.
 Next steps to address the anticipated impact.
 Select one of the following options and explain why this has been chosen.
-(Remember: we have optic anticipatory duty to make reasonable adjustments so that disabled people can chosen aco access services and work for us) 1.
-No adverse impact - no major change needed to the proposal.
+(Remember: we have an anticipatory duty to make reasonable adjustments so that disabled people can access services and work for us) No adverse impact - no major change needed to the proposal.
 There is no potential for discrimination or adverse impact identified.
 2. Adverse impact - adjust the proposal - The EIA identifies potential problems or missed opportunities.
 We will change our proposal to reduce or remove these adverse impacts, or we will achieve our aim in another way which will not make things worse for people.
-3. Adverse impact - continue the proposal - The EIA identifies potential ••• problems or missed opportunities.
-We cannot change our proposal to reduce or remove these adverse impacts, nor can we achieve our aim in another way $\checkmark$ which will not make things worse for people.
+3. Adverse impact - continue the proposal - The EIA identifies potential problems or missed opportunities.
+We cannot change our proposal to reduce or remove these adverse impacts, nor can we achieve our aim in another way which will not make things worse for people.
 (There must be compelling reasons for continuing with proposals which will have the most adverse impacts.
-Get advice from Legal Services) 4.
-Actual or potential unlawful discrimination - stop and remove the proposal 4. - The EIA identifies actual or potential unlawful discrimination.
-It must be • stopped.
-Eventer of why article has been absend (helide any advice sizes by Level Carriers) Explanation of why option has been chosen.
+Get advice from Legal Services) ✓ 4.
+Actual or potential unlawful discrimination - stop and remove the proposal - The EIA identifies actual or potential unlawful discrimination.
+It must be stopped.

+Explanation of why option has been chosen.
 (Include any advice given by Legal Services.)

-There may be adverse impacts on discussed above, if these preparets are taken through There may be adverse impacts as discussed above, if these proposals are taken through consultation to be implemented.
+There may be adverse impacts as discussed above, if these proposals are taken through consultation to be implemented.

 Adverse impacts have been identified, however, steps will be taken to mitigate adverse impacts, and as provision is made for pupils on an individual needs basis this provides further steps to mitigate any identified adverse impact.
 Further individual consultation will be undertaken with those pupils and families in addition to their Annual Reviews where alternative education options will be explored if these are required.